jamesaffeld/f5-agility-labs-xc/docs/class4/module2/lab4.rst

 |

-From the Ubuntu Client **Web Shell** browser tab, type the following command and hit Enter.
+From the Ubuntu Client (backend) **Web Shell** browser tab, type the following command and hit Enter.

 curl http://10.1.1.5